-Emily’s Story - My biggest challenge yet The Red Warrior challenge!
+Emily’s Story - The Red Warrior Challenge, Coping with Lockdown and beyond

 Being born with a disability like cerebral palsy doesn’t come without its challenges but do I let them define who I am?
 From being born 3 months premature, weighing barely 2 pounds, years of hospital, doctors and physiotherapy appointments to the daily challenges I face today.
 My cerebral palsy mainly effects my legs and learning to walk unaided was one of the biggest, the struggles of having to wear plaster casts, use a walking frame, wear splits and orthopaedic shoes as I grew are still real in my mind today but did I get there?
 Yes I did.
 A lot of people say to me school must have been tough on you but in all honestly school was nothing compared to what I’ve faced in my life as I've got older, mentally more than physically.
 In my mid/late teens, slowly realising that life for me wasn’t going to be easy and as I faced the reality of leaving school and going out into the world on my own I started to suffer with depression and anxiety.
 I cut myself off from all my friends and spent a lot of time at home hiding away, to me that was easier than having to explain how I felt to people.